BeNeuroLab/bnd/README.md

 # bnd : BeNeuroLab Data Organization

-A **lightweigth** collection of functions for managing the experimental data recorded in the BeNeuro Lab, and a CLI tool called `bnd` for easy access to this functionality.
+A **lightweight** collection of functions for managing the experimental data recorded in the BeNeuro Lab, and a CLI tool called `bnd` for easy access to this functionality.

+Play around with it and raise Github issues if anything fails